cirosantilli/linux-cheat/compile/gcc/index.md

 ##march

-Optimizes code to given cpu (arch is for archtecture)
+Optimizes code to given cpu (arch is for archtecture).

-May use instructions only available to given cpu
+May use instructions only available to given CPU.

 Optimize for currrent compiling machine: